 Discussions of problems of modern city life in England.

 C.F.G.
 Masterman (Ed.)

-Edited by Bentley B. Gilbert, with an Introduction, and a new Preface by Stephen Yeo.
+Introduction and a new Preface by Stephen Yeo.